Lisa is a writer and gardener with extensive knowledge of plants and plant care. Her articles focus on easy-care tips for home gardeners.

 Location: 7402 W. Lake Katherine Drive, Palos Heights, IL 60463

-Hours of Operation: Open Dawn to Dusk everyday.
-The Nature Center is open 9am to 5pm during weekdays and 10am to 4pm on Saturdays.
+Hours of Operation: Open dawn to dusk every day.
+The Nature Center is open 9 am to 5 pm on weekdays and 10 am to 4 pm on Saturdays.
 It is closed on Sundays and Holidays.

-The Lake Loop Trail circles the lake and is approximately a 1 mile hike.
+The Lake Loop Trail circles the lake and is approximately a one-mile hike.
 Be sure to visit the large man-made waterfall and botanical gardens, located on the east end of the preserve just east of the nature center.